Knavneet/FinanceGPT/README.md

 This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
 It uses Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo), and Azure Cognitive Search for data indexing and retrieval.

 The repo includes sample data so it's ready to try end to end.
-In this sample application we use a fictitious company honeywell, and the experience allows its employees to ask questions about the financial condition of company.
+In this sample application we use a company called honeywell, and the experience allows its employees to ask questions about the financial condition of company.

 ![RAG Architecture](docs/appcomponents.png)